CDCgov/MIRA-NF/docs/usage.md

 Illumina set up should be set up as follows:

-1. <RUN_PATH>/fastqs <- all fastq filess should be out at this level
+1. <RUN_PATH>/fastqs <- all fastq files should be out at this level
 2. <RUN_PATH>/samplesheet.csv

 Oxford Nanopore set up should be set up as follows: